 She continued on her way, wearing her utilitarian grey one-piece dress.
-As she walked toward the palace, she caught sight of a small group of figures trailing her.
+As she walked, she caught sight of a small group of figures trailing her.
 She smiled, pretending to ignore the children until one of them was brave enough to run forward and tug on her dress.

-She paused, turning and smiling toward them.
+She smiled, turning toward them.
 They regarded her with solemn faces.
-Idris children, trained even at this age to avoid shameful outbursts of emotion.
-There was nothing wrong with feelings, the Astrin teachings went, but drawing attention to yourself with them--that was arrogance.
+Idris children were trained even at this age to avoid shameful outbursts of emotion.
+There was nothing wrong with feelings, the Austrin teachings went, but drawing attention to yourself with them--that was arrogance.

 Siri had never been very devout.
 It wasn’t her fault, she reasoned, if Austre had made her with a rather distinct inability to obey.

-The children waited patiently until Siri reached into her apron and pulled out a couple of bright colored flowers.
+The children waited patiently until Siri reached into her apron and pulled out a couple of brightly colored flowers.
 The children’s eyes opened wide, taking in the vibrant colors.
-Three of the flowers were blue, another a bright yellow.
+Three of the flowers were blue, another a vibrant yellow.
 Revealing them highlighted the city’s determined drabness.
-There wasn’t a drop of color in sight, other than what one could find on the skin and faces of the people.
+There wasn’t a drop of color in sight, other than what one could find on the skin and eyes of the people.
 Stones had been whitewashed.
 Clothing bleached grey or tan.
-It was, of course, intentional.
 But, then, that only made the flowers that much more beautiful by comparison.

-Finally, the lead girl--the one who had tugged her skirt--took the flowers in one hand and dashed away with them, the other children following behind.
+Finally the girl who had tugged her skirt took the flowers in one hand and dashed away with them, the other children following behind.
 Siri watched them go, then caught a look of disproval in the eyes of several passing herdsmen.
-But, then, they couldn’t really complain.
+However, none of them confronted her.

 Being a princess--even an unimportant one--did have its perks.

 The palace was a flat, single-story building with a large courtyard.
 Siri avoided the crowds at the front, rounding to the back and going in the kitchen entrance.
 Mab, the kitchen mistress, stopped her singing as the door opened.
-She turned from her group of boiling pots, raising an eyebrow as she recognized Siri.
+She glanced away from her group of boiling pots, raising an eyebrow as she recognized Siri.

-“Your father’s been looking for you, child,” Mab said, turning back to her cooking, humming as she attacked a pile of onions with a knife any soldier would have been proud to wield.
+“Your father’s been looking for you, child,” Mab said, turning back to her cooking, humming as she attacked a pile of onions.

 Siri smiled.
-“I suspect that he has, Mab,” she said, walking over and sniffing at the pot.
+“I suspect that he has, Mab.”
+She walked over and sniffed at a pot, which bore the calm scent of washed and boiling potatoes.

 “Went to the hills again, didn’t you?”
 Mab asked.